Linn

 Who Is It For?

-The LP12 Majik is for the serious music listener who wants to own one of the great turntables without committing to the upper reaches of the range — or who wants a platform they can upgrade progressively over time.
+The LP12 Majik is for the serious music listener who wants to own one of the great turntables — and one of the few that can be meaningfully upgraded over time — without committing to the upper reaches of the range from the outset.
 It rewards a well-matched phono stage and a carefully assembled system.
-It is not for someone looking for a casual secondary deck; it is for someone who wants vinyl to be a meaningful part of how they listen to music.
+It is not a casual secondary deck, and it is not for someone whose primary interest is background listening.
+It is for someone who wants vinyl to be a meaningful, central part of how they listen to music — and who wants the platform to grow with them as their system develops.

-Martin's Hi-Fi has been in Norwich since 1968, and the Linn range has been part of what we do for years.
-We are still family-run — Ted Martin's daughter Elizabeth runs the business today — and we stock only brands we have heard properly and stand behind.
+Martins Hi-Fi has been in Norwich since 1968.
+Elizabeth Gould runs the business today, and we stock only brands we have heard properly and stand behind.